mandeepcodetechniq/iOS-game-Tutorial/README.md

 ### Shooting the bugs

 There are many ways we can implement shooting the bugs.
-The way I chose to to click on the bug to send an arrow from the hero towards it.
+The way I chose to click on the bug to send an a laser ball from the hero towards it.

 We need to override a predefined function called **touchesEnded** in **GameScene.swift**, see below
 ```